 We ask that you DO NOT call the school or radio/television stations.
 It is imperative that these phone lines be kept open for communication purposes during an emergency.

 It is important to review with your child(ren) alternative arrangements regarding where they should go if you are not home on an emergency early dismissal day.
-Information regarding emergency delayed openings / early dismissals may be obtained from various radio (WICC 600AM) and television (WTNH Channel 8) stations or by checking the district website (www.sheltonpublicschools.org).
+Information regarding emergency delayed openings / early dismissals by checking the district website (www.sheltonpublicschools.org) or from various news sources such as radio (WICC 600AM) and television (WTNH Channel 8) stations.
 Please refer to our website for planned and unplanned early dismissal times.

 Board of Education policy requires that parents call the school when their child will be absent.
 A voice mail box (929-1330 ext.
 399) is available for calls at night or early morning for you convenience.
 The voice mail box is available until the office staff arrives in the morning.
 If a child is absent and no parental notification has been obtained, the parent will receive an automated call at home, cell phone or their place of work.

 - Students are NOT permitted back into the building for forgotten items.